lmeunier/oci-image-borgbackup-server/README.md

 ### Add an SSH public key

 The `/data` volume is initilized with an empty file `ssh/authorized_keys`.
-This file will list all SSH public key allowed to authenticate with the `borgbackup` account on the container.
+This file contains all SSH public keys allowed to authenticate with the `borgbackup` account on the container.
 Before initializing a Borg repository, you must add a line in this file.

-* for example, to allow Alice to the repo1 repository:
+* for example, to allow Alice on the repo1 repository, add this line to the `ssh/authorized_keys` file:

 ```
 # replace "alice_ssh_public_key" with the real Alice SSH public key ("ssh-rsa AAAA.... alice@example.com")